rahulabh-droid/to-do-list/README.md

 ### Create Database and Table

-Create a new database called `weekend-to-do-app` and run the SQL query from the database.sql file.
+Create a new database called `to-do-app` and run the SQL query from the database.sql file.

 ### Installing